fjwright/Run-REDUCE/docs/InstallAndRun.md

 .jar* option unless you want it for running other Java applications (but keep the *Add to PATH* option).

-### Using a Package Manager
+### Using a Package Manager on Ubuntu

-The following details apply to Ubuntu.
-They probably also apply to other versions of Debian Linux, on which Ubuntu is based, and to a lesser extent to other flavours of Linux and other platforms, such as macOS.
+The following details probably apply to all versions of Debian Linux, on which Ubuntu is based.

 Open the *Synaptic Package Manager* via *Show Applications*.
 (If it is not there, open *Help*, click on *Install applications* under